mk12/zeldalloy/README.md

 ## Alloy notes

-Keep these common stumbling blocks in mind:

 - The expression `1 + 2` means the set containing 1 and 2, not the integer 3.
 To add numbers, you have to use the built-in function `plus`.
 For example, `1.plus[2] = 3` is true.

-- Scopes on `Int` work differently from other sets. `For 4 Int` means using 4-bit signed integers, so from -8 to +7, which gives 16 possible values in total.
+- Scopes on `Int` work differently from other sets.
+The scope `for 4 Int` means using 4-bit signed integers, so from -8 to +7, which gives 16 possible values in total.

 ## Puzzles